39 Years Ago The World's First Spam Was Sent

 LOL...even better that I screwed up quoting it.

 I thought they were talking about the meat.
-(Score:2)
+(Score:1)

 Maybe I've been watching too many WolfePit videos, but I wasn't thinking email.